 Later, when President James Garfield took a bullet from an assassin, Charles Guiteau, naval engineers prepared a cooling device to blow air through a wet cloth and colder air to separate and flow beneath.
 This helped the President spend his last moments in as much comfort as was possible in a 90 degree D.C. summer.
 Although Garfield would eventually succumb to a mixture of the bullet wound and the primitive treatments available at the time, at least he wasn't overheated.

 The next major advance in cooling was made by Willis Carrier, who worked on the problem of humidity.
 He filed an original patent application for a device that would push air through water and create fog, which would pull moisture out of the surrounding environment.
 This was the first true air conditioning, and the Carrier company showcased their work in the movie theaters of the day, cooling down hot summer crowds and cementing the place of films in American life.
 Carrier went on to lead the cutting edge of air conditioning technology for many years.

 Frank Wicks, by contrast, is a more recent inventor.
 He set out to solve the problem of coolant materials in refrigeration by combining modern technology with older forms.
 Where older air conditioners would often use gas-powered units, newer ones use Freon — the same substance used in refrigerators.
 The Wicks unit combines both, taking advantage of the more energy-efficient gas power to kickstart the Freon unit in its first cycle, preventing waste energy and making the whole process work better.

 If you need help with air conditioning patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.